 See Features for more information.

-ESP is installed at Atrius Health, Cambridge Health Alliance, the Massachusetts League of Community Health Centers, Planned Parenthood of Massachusetts, and Fenway Health.
-It is currently being implemented at Greater Lawrence Family Health Center, Partners HealthCare, and Boston Medical Center.
+ESP is installed at Atrius Health, Cambridge Health Alliance, the Massachusetts League of Community Health Centers, Planned Parenthood of Massachusetts, Fenway Community Health, Greater Lawrence Family Health Center, Partners HealthCare, and Boston Medical Center.
+It is currently being implemented at Family Health Center of Worcester, Lynn Community Health Center, Whittier Street Health Center, DotHouse Health, Codman Square Health Center, and Boston Healthcare for the Homeless in Massachusetts.
+In other states, ESP is being implemented in Allegheny County, Pennsylvania.
 Atrius Health, Cambridge Health Alliance, and Mass League sites also participate in MDPHnet.
 Other installations of ESP are active at MetroHealth in Ohio, and Tarrant County, Texas.

 In a distributed data network, all clinical data including all protected health information resides at the provider site only.
 Queries are sent to partners to execute locally rather than having partners send raw data for central analysis.
 De-identified summary data alone is transmitted from provider sites to the health department.
 Confidential personal health data remain with the original data holders.

-Primary support for ESP currently comes from the Massachusetts Department of Public Health.
+Primary support for ESP currently comes from the Massachusetts Department of Public Health and Centers for Disease Control and Prevention.
 Previous sources of funding have included CDC, Office of the National Coordinator for Health Information Technology, and the National Institutes of Health.

 Please feel free to contact us to discuss whether ESP can be helpful to you.